santosh/design-patterns/behavorial/README.md

 - Subject, the instance which publishes an event when anything happens.
 - Observer, which subscribes to the subject events and gets notified when they happen.

+## Strategy

+Strategy pattern lets you create multiple algorithms for specific tasks and then dynamically decide upon what algorithm to use at runtime.

+Imagine a shopping system.
+We can design a payment system with just the credit card payment.
+Or we can have multiple strategies for multiple types of payment.

+Intent: Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.